 Historically we have not typically granted stock options to NEOs on an annual basis.
 From time to time, however, we grant stock options, when appropriate, as the long-term incentive component of our compensation program.
 Our stock options allow our employees to purchase covered shares at a price equal to the fair market value on the date of grant.
-In some cases, we attach performance criterial to the vesting of the stock options.
-For 2021, we did not grant equity awards to NEOs.
+In some cases, we attach performance criteria to the vesting of the stock options.
+Stock options drive stock price performance.
+We believe that incorporating stock price growth as part of our long-term equity award design further aligns our executives' and stockholders' interests.
+Stock options create a meaningful foundation of outstanding long-term equity incentives aligned with the long-term interests of our stockholders.
+Accordingly, in 2022, we granted stock options to all our NEOs other than Mr. Wang, with details as described in "Grants of Plan-Based Awards" section later in this document, as follows: